-Immunotherapy is the use of medicines to stimulate a person’s own immune system to recognize and destroy cancer cells more effectively.
+Immunotherapy is the use of medicines to help a person’s own immune system recognize and destroy cancer cells more effectively.
 Several types of immunotherapy can be used to treat melanoma.

-These newer drugs have shown a lot of promise in treating advanced melanomas.
 An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoints”, which are proteins on immune cells that need to be turned on (or off) to start an immune response.
+To do this, it uses “checkpoints,” which are proteins on immune cells that need to be turned on (or off) to start an immune response.
 Melanoma cells sometimes use these checkpoints to avoid being attacked by the immune system.
 But these drugs target the checkpoint proteins, helping to restore the immune response against melanoma cells.

 Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that target PD-1, a protein on immune system cells called T cells that normally help keep these cells from attacking other cells in the body.
 By blocking PD-1, these drugs boost the immune response against melanoma cells.
-This can often shrink tumors and help people live longer (although it’s not yet clear if these drugs can cure melanoma).
+This can often shrink tumors and help people live longer.

-These drugs are given as an intravenous (IV) infusion every 2 or 3 weeks.
+This drug is given as an intravenous (IV) infusion every 2 to 4 weeks.

 Ipilimumab (Yervoy) is another drug that boosts the immune response, but it has a different target.
 It blocks CTLA-4, another protein on T cells that normally helps keep them in check.

-It’s very important to report any new side effects during or after treatment to your health care team promptly.
-If serious side effects do occur, you may need to stop treatment and take high doses of corticosteroids to suppress your immune system.
+It’s very important to report any new side effects to someone on your health care team as soon as possible.
+If serious side effects do occur, treatment may need to be stopped and you might be given high doses of corticosteroids to suppress your immune system.

-Cytokines are proteins in the body that boost the immune system in a general way.
-Man-made versions of cytokines, such as interferon-alfa and interleukin-2 (IL-2), are sometimes used in patients with melanoma.
+Interleukins are proteins that certain cells in the body make to boost the immune system in a general way.
+Lab-made versions of interleukin-2 (IL-2) are sometimes used to treat melanoma.
 They are given as intravenous (IV) infusions, at least at first.
 Some patients or caregivers may be able to learn how to give injections under the skin at home.

-Side effects can include flu-like symptoms such as fever, chills, aches, severe tiredness, drowsiness, and low blood cell counts.
-Interleukin-2, particularly in high doses, can cause fluid to build up in the body so that the person swells up and can feel quite sick.
+Side effects of IL-2 can include flu-like symptoms such as fever, chills, aches, severe tiredness, drowsiness, and low blood cell counts.
+In high doses, IL-2 can cause fluid to build up in the body so that the person swells up and can feel quite sick.
 Because of this and other possible serious side effects, high-dose IL-2 is given only in the hospital, in centers that have experience with this type of treatment.

-After surgery for some earlier-stage melanomas: Melanomas that have reached the nearby lymph nodes are more likely than thinner melanomas to come back in another part of the body after surgery, even if all of the cancer is thought to have been removed.
-Interferon-alfa can sometimes be used as an added (adjuvant) therapy after surgery to try to prevent this.
-This may delay the recurrence of melanoma, but it’s not yet clear if it improves survival.
+For some earlier-stage melanomas: Melanomas that have reached the nearby lymph nodes are more likely to come back in another part of the body, even if all of the cancer is thought to have been removed.
+IL-2 can sometimes be injected into the tumors (known as intralesional therapy) to try to prevent this.
+Side effects are similar but tend to be milder when IL-2 is injected directly into the tumor.

-When deciding whether to use adjuvant interferon therapy, patients and their doctors need to take into account the potential benefits and side effects of this treatment.
+When deciding whether to use IL-2, patients and their doctors need to take into account the potential benefits and side effects of this treatment.

 Viruses are a type of germ that can infect and kill cells.
 Some viruses can be altered in the lab so that they infect and kill mainly cancer cells.
 These are known as oncolytic viruses.
 Along with killing the cells directly, the viruses can also alert the immune system to attack the cancer cells.

 BCG is a germ related to the one that causes tuberculosis.
 BCG doesn’t cause serious disease in humans, but it does activate the immune system.
-The BCG vaccine is sometimes used to help treat stage III melanomas by injecting it directly into tumors, although it isn't used very often.
+The BCG vaccine can be used to help treat stage III melanomas by injecting it directly into tumors, although it isn't used very often.

 Imiquimod (Zyclara) is a drug that is put on the skin as a cream.
 It stimulates a local immune response against skin cancer cells.
 For very early (stage 0) melanomas in sensitive areas on the face, some doctors may use imiquimod if surgery might be disfiguring.
-It can also be used for some melanomas that have spread along the skin.
-Still, not all doctors agree it should be used for melanoma.
+It might also be an option for some melanomas that have spread along the skin.

 The cream is usually applied 2 to 5 times a week for around 3 months.
 Some people have serious skin reactions to this drug.
 Imiquimod is not used for more advanced melanomas.

 Some other types of immunotherapy have shown promise in treating melanoma in early studies.
 Other studies are now looking at combining different types of immunotherapy to see if it might help them work better.
-(See What’s New in Melanoma Skin Cancer Research?).
+(See What’s New in Melanoma Skin Cancer Research?)